 \section{Physical parameters in the ECS}

-We will now check that indeed particles reach the radiation-reaction limit while they still remain inside the midplane of the ECS before the latter moves away and the particle is found outside the midplane.
-Let us start with the basic quantitites of our physical system.
+We now check whether particles indeed reach the radiation-reaction limit inside the midplane of the ECS before the latter moves away and the particle is found outside the midplane.
+We start with the basic quantitites of our physical system: